girijesh97/LU_RM_Project/README.md

 * We determine the effectiveness of the model, F-1 Score, accuracy, precision and recall.

 ## Result
-Following accuracy, precision, recall and F-1 score were obtained on a different model
+Following accuracy, precision, recall and F-1 score were obtained on test data

 Model    | Linear SVM | Kernel SVM | GRU + GloVe | RoBERTa + MLP
 ---      | ---        | ---        | ---         |---